Kitten Vaccinations Overview

 Before you pick up your new kitten and take it home, make sure that they have had their first vaccination.
-Kittens should receive their first vaccination between 6 to 8 weeks of age.
-This first vaccination starts to build your kitten's defenses against any potentially serious diseases.
+This first vaccination is an incredibly important part to any new kitten’s life as it provides the foundation for a strong immune system that can protect them against disease.

 How do Vaccines work?